 Insights from Igor

 “GDL is made from dextrose in microbial fermentation.
 It is also made by fermenting rice.
 In water, it hydrolyzes to gluconic acid very quickly.
 Inside our bodies, it is completely metabolized and is non-toxic.
 It is found in honey, fruit juice, wine and a number of fermented foods.
 A “natural” food acid, it is only about a third as sour as citric acid and lowers pH, helping to preserve food from deterioration by enzymes and various microorganisms.
 Today, it is used in making cottage cheese, tofu, bakery products, and yup… some fast-fermented sausages.”

 He discusses it further in term if the production of Landjäger.

-GdL is a good helper though personally I am not that much of an advocate of GdL as I frequently experience that high dosage/overdose leads to a woody and hard texture once the sausage becomes (too) dried out and at this point an annoying metallical off-taste may be observed too, which is offensive for some people but indifferent for others.
+GdL is a good helper though personally, I am not that much of an advocate of GdL as I frequently experience that high dosage/overdose leads to a woody and hard texture once the sausage becomes (too) dried out and at this point, an annoying metallic off-taste may be observed too, which is offensive for some people but indifferent for others.

 Landjäger is Swiss in origins.

 So what is to be considered the right dosage of GdL?

 The average dosage in Germany is app.
 0,8% for salami type sausages of calibre 60 because with this much you are sure to ram down pH below 5.0 withing a short time.